Teke people: Ethnography and traditions

 The name of the tribe shows what the occupation of the tribe was: trading.
 The word teke means 'to sell'.
-The economy of the Teke is mainly based on farming maize, millet and tobacco, but the Teke are also hunters, skilled fishermen and traders.
-The Teke lived in an area across Republic of Congo, the Democratic Republic of the Congo and Gabon.
+The economy of the Teke is mainly based on farming maize, millet, tobacco, and bananas but the Teke are also hunters, skilled fishermen and traders.
+The Teke lived in an area across Republic of Congo, the Democratic Republic of the Congo, and Gabon.
 The mfumu was the head of the family and his prestige grew as family members increased.
 The Teke sometimes chose blacksmiths as chiefs.
 The blacksmiths were important in the community and this occupation was passed down from father to son.
-In terms of life of the Teke, the village chief was chosen as religious leader, he was the most important tribal member and he would keep all the potions and spiritual bones that would be used in traditional ceremonies to speak to the spirits and rule safety over his people.
+In terms of life of the Teke, the village chief was chosen as religious leader, he was the most important tribal member and he would keep all the potions and spiritual bones that would be used in traditional ceremonies to speak to the spirits and rule safety over his people.The Teke people also practice scarification.
+These scares are located mainly on the face and span from the temple down the cheek.
+These scars are given to them as young children.

-Teke masks are mainly used in traditional dancing ceremonies such as wedding, funeral and initiation ceremonies of young men entering adult hood.
+Teke masks are mainly used in traditional dancing ceremonies such as wedding, funeral, and initiation ceremonies of young men entering adult hood.
 The mask is also used as a social and political identifier of social structure within a tribe or family.

+Religion

+The Teke people are monotheistic and believe in Nzambi their supreme deity.
+He is said to have created everything including the earth, water, and sky.
+He also has control over life and death.
+The elder who is the village religious leader is called the Mpugu.
+His power is marked by a large wooden figure known as Tara-Mantsie (father of the earth) which allows his powers to affect all the villagers.
+Unlike the Tara-Mantsie, the normal figurative statues can only affect a single person.The Teke also believe in ancestor and nature spirits that act as intermediaries between Nzambi and the living.

+Teke Art

-The Teke or Kidumu people are well known for their Teke masks, which are round flat disk-like wooden masks that have abstract patterns and geometric motifs with horizontal lines that are painted in earthly colors, mainly dark blue, blacks, browns and clays.
+The Teke people are well known for their masks, which are round flat disk-like wooden masks that have abstract patterns and geometric motifs with horizontal line that divides the mask in two.
+They are painted in earthly colors: mainly dark blues, blacks, browns, and clays tones.
 The traditional Teke masks all have triangle shaped noses.
+The bottom of the eyes don't line up with the top half of the eyes, which gives the eyes the illusion of protruding forward.
 The masks have narrow eye slits to enable the masker to see without being seen.
 They have holes pierced along the edge for the attachment of a woven raffia dress with feathers and fibers.
 The mask is held in place with a bite bar at the back that the wearer holds in his teeth.
-The dress would add to the mask's costume and conceal the wearer.
+The raffia, fabric, and feather dress would add to the mask's costume and conceal the wearer.
 The masks originate from the upper Ogowe region.